Operational Notice · Effective May 31, 2026

 Geometry as epistemic purification

-Socrates demonstrated that geometric knowledge is innate — that through proper questioning, even an uneducated person can discover geometric truths.
+Socrates showed that geometric knowledge is innate — that through proper questioning, even an uneducated person can discover geometric truths.
 This “recollection” (anamnesis) proved that the soul has access to eternal truths.

 The Finding: